NativeScript/docs-v7/docs/tooling/debugging/chrome-devtools.md

 -	Network requests in plugins - **Note**: __The following content concerns only plugin authors who wrap and expose **Android** (Network agent in DevTools not yet supported with a public API in the iOS runtime) http functionalities.__
     To make your http functionality debuggable, there are callbacks you need to call at certain times of the lifecycle of the network request, following a [specific protocol](https://chromedevtools.github.io/devtools-protocol/tot/Network/).
 For your convenience,In order to we've exposed callbacks and [TypeScript interfaces](https://github.com/NativeScript/NativeScript/blob/8f621a0df0f5c5660ed784944470e47bd6133825/tns-core-modules/debugger/debugger.ts#L48) to facilitate sending information to the Network agent.

-    - Immediatelly before making the request:
+    - Immediately before making the request:

         Check if the `global.__inspector` object is available, and whether the DevTools are connected:
         ```JavaScript